TritonDataCenter/sdc-cloudapi/docs/index.md

 # Account

-You can obtain your account details and update them through CloudAPI, with the notable exception of `login` and `password`.
-Any password modification should happen through SDC Portal. `login` cannot be changed at all.
+You can obtain your account details and update them through CloudAPI, although `login` cannot be changed, and `password` can not be retrieved.

 ## GetAccount (GET /:login)

 Retrieves your account details.
+Instead of providing your login name, you can also provide 'my' (i.e. GET /my).

 ### Inputs